DRKWang/Efficient-geometric-data-structures/README.md

 ```$cd path/to/SAGE_ROOT```

-Pull the corresponding versions from sage git, which includes the scripts for installing cgal_swig_bindings.
+Pull the corresponding version from sage git, which includes the scripts for installing cgal_swig_bindings.

 ```$git pull trac u/mkoeppe/cgal_swig_bindings```